-Cork was named in the top 10 cities in the world to visit in 2010 according to the influential Lonely Planet tour guide, being placed 3rd behind such prestigous company as Abu Dhabi, UAE, and Charleston USA and ahead of Istanbul, Lecce, Kyoto and Singapore.
+Over the past ten years, Cork has been named in the top 10 cities in the world to visit according to the influential Lonely Planet tour guide, being placed 3rd behind such prestigious company as Abu Dhabi, UAE, and Charleston USA and ahead of Istanbul, Lecce, Kyoto and Singapore.

 The guide described Cork as: